 About Los Angeles City Council President Herb Wesson

-Herb J. Wesson, Jr. has served as the President of the Los Angeles City Council since November 2011 and has represented Council District 10 since 2005.
-Wesson is the first African American to hold the position of Council President in the city’s history and has been re-elected three times to lead the city’s legislative body.
-During his tenure as Council President, Wesson has presided over monumental policy initiatives making Los Angeles a better place to live, work and raise a family.
+Herb J. Wesson, Jr. served as the President of the Los Angeles City Council from November 2011 through 2019 and has represented Council District 10 since 2005.
+Wesson is the first African American to hold the position of Council President in the city’s history and was been re-elected three times to lead the city’s legislative body.
+During his tenure as Council President, Wesson presided over monumental policy initiatives making Los Angeles a better place to live, work and raise a family.
 Not only have local policy initiatives —which include raising the minimum wage, pension reform and consolidating city elections to increase voter turnout— positively affected local residents, but in many cases the city’s actions have spurred state and national response and served as a model for similar policies.

 Wesson chairs several committees including the Ad Hoc Committee on Police Reform, Ad Hoc Committee on COVID-19 Recovery and Neighborhood Investment, Board of Referred Powers and the Ad Hoc Committee on the 2024 Summer Olympics.
 He is the Vice Chair of the Ad Hoc Committee on Comprehensive Job Creation.
 As chair of REIRN, Wesson has facilitated the empowerment of Neighborhood Councils while finding new and innovative ways to engage the public and promote civic engagement.

 Council President Wesson has been happily married to Fabian Wesson for more than 35 years and is the proud father of four sons- Douglas, P.J., Herb III, and Justin.
-Wesson is grandfather to four grandchildren- Patrick, Maileah, Tatiana, and Lincoln.
+Wesson is grandfather to four grandchildren- Patrick, Maileah, Tatyana, and Lincoln.
 When Council.
 President Wesson is not spoiling his grandchildren, you can find him on the links with his wife.
 He is a graduate of Lincoln University in Pennsylvania.

 Chief of Staff, Office of Los Angeles City Councilmember Nate Holden, 1987 – 1992